 Except that Mary's House in Nazareth is somewhat more humble and lowly compared to the convent built by the Medici Princes for the Dominicans in Florence who had grumbled at walking daily from and to San Domenico in Fiesole.

-And here, which is what every cloister represents, Paradise, and peaceable reconciliation.
+And here is, which every cloister represents, Paradise, and peaceable reconciliation.
 Lay and monastic together, all the Orders present, the Church as the one Body of Christ, Quaker, Methodist, Anglican, Lutheran, Catholic, Orthodox, in a great Carol of Love.
 But, of course, the real Fra Angelico at San Marco is painted with colours as vivid as precious gems, the colours of the stones of the twelve-gated City of Jerusalem.

 And to enter such we need to be as joyous as little children singing and playing in praise to God.